-Ow ners of private properties that reduce or waive rental payments for affected SME tenants are given a tax deduction equivalent to the amount of rental reduction for April.
-May, and June 2020, provided that the rental payments are reduced by at least 30% from the original rental rate.
+Owners of private properties that reduce or waive rental payments for affected SME tenants are given a tax deduction equivalent to the amount of rental reduction for the months of April 2020 to September 2020, provided that the rental payments are reduced by at least 30% from the original rental rate.

 SMEs may defer their income tax instalment payments for a period of three months beginning from 1 April 2020.
-Businesses in the tourism industry (e.g., travel agencies, hoteliers and airlines) may defer their monthly tax instalments for 6 months from 1 April 2020 to 30 September 2020.
-Affected businesses that are not in the tourism sector may revise the amount of income tax imposed in the third, sixth and ninth instalments during the basic accounting period.
+Businesses in the tourism industry (e.g., travel agencies, hoteliers and airlines) may defer their monthly tax instalments for 9 months from 1 April 2020 to 31 December 2020.

-Further, the Inland Revenue Board ("IRB") deadlines for the following have been extended in certain circumstances:
+Deadlines for the following have been extended in certain circumstances:

-- certain returns, employer-employee filings, and other tax filings; - certain deadlines applicable to Labuan entities; - certain country-by-country reporting filings; and - tax audits responding to IRB's queries.
+- certain returns, employer-employee filings, and other tax filings; - certain deadlines applicable to Labuan entities; - certain country-by-country reporting filings; and - tax audits responding to the Inland Revenue Board's queries.